Launch + live demoAI or human? Token costs? Quality signals? Join the Blamely launch on July 8 Save your spot

 Sprint

-A Sprint is a fixed-length event in Scrum during which a team works toward a defined Sprint Goal.
+A Sprint is a fixed-length Scrum event in which a team works toward a Sprint Goal, creating a predictable rhythm for planning and delivery.

 Sprint